What to know about the Raqqa offensive

 - Local rebel fighters will be supported by coalition air support

-(CNN)As much of the world's gaze is focused on the battle for Mosul, rebels aligned with the US announced an operation to liberate the terror group's de facto Syrian capital of Raqqa.
+(CNN)As much of the world's gaze is focused on the battle for Mosul, Kurdish military groups and their allies aligned with the US announced an operation to liberate the terror group's de facto Syrian capital of Raqqa.

 The Syrian Democratic Force (SDF) said in a statement they had established a joint operations center Saturday night for the military campaign "Euphrates Rage," an attempt by the US-backed coalition to strike at the heart of ISIS.